 There is also the rabbit hole phenomenon on YouTube.
-When perusing YouTube videos for a particular content, such as a specific conspiracy theory, the algorithm that drives YouTube suggests more provocative videos to view, which in turn suggest more provocative videos to view, and so on (the rabbit hole) leading one researcher, Zeynep Tufekci, to declare YouTube to be "one of the most radicalizing instruments of the 21st century" (Tufekci, 2018).
+When perusing YouTube videos for a particular content, such as a specific conspiracy theory, the algorithm that drives YouTube suggests more provocative videos to view, which in turn suggest more provocative videos to view, and so on (the rabbit hole).
+This phenomenon led one researcher, Zeynep Tufekci, to declare YouTube to be "one of the most radicalizing instruments of the 21st century" (Tufekci, 2018).
 It is claimed that the success of the election of the ultra-right leader, Bolsonaro, in Brazil was primarily driven by YouTube videos (Fisher & Taub, 2019, August 11).
-All this is driven by the profit motive - the more clicks, the more profit for Google, the political consequences conveniently ignored.
+All this is driven by the profit motive - the more clicks, the more profit for Google.
+The political consequences are conveniently ignored.

-Before the internet, people had a much more difficult time aggregating in groups to form hate speech collectives.
+Before the Internet, people had a much more difficult time congregating in groups to form hate speech collectives.
 Physical proximity tended to be a constraint.
-With the advent of the internet and social media groups, it is easier for persons with radical ideas to find like-minded individuals, creating a forum with a loud voice, that in turn can convince others to join their cause.
+With the advent of the Internet and social media groups, it is easier for persons with radical ideas to find like-minded individuals, creating a forum with a loud voice, that in turn can convince others to join their cause.
 It creates a crowd effect that there appears to be a large audience for a particular theory or belief.
 Postings at 8chan, a social media group that permits anonymous postings, apparently influenced the mass shooter of mostly Latino people at the El Paso Walmart.
-8chan is described in Slate in the following way: "An anonymous, meme-filled internet backwater, 8chan has easily been a place for white supremacists to indoctrinate others - particularly white men - into bigoted ideologies" (Glaser, 2019).
-Social media like 8chan not only aggregate a forum, but self-deceptively entices its followers to believe that they have a loud voice and that their group numbers are more abundant than what they actually are, luring more members to the group.
+8chan is described in Slate in the following way: "An anonymous, meme-filled Internet backwater, 8chan has easily been a place for white supremacists to indoctrinate others - particularly white men - into bigoted ideologies" (Glaser, 2019).
+Social media like 8chan not only aggregate a forum, but self-deceptively entice their followers to believe that they have a loud voice and that their group numbers are more abundant than what they actually are, luring more members to the group.

-Facebook is an illustration of the broader problem of regulating speech on the internet, particularly hate speech or conspiracy theories.
-The problem with conspiracy theorists is that any attempt to correct their theories by appealing to some form of contravening evidence is viewed itself as verification and extension of that conspiracy theory, another conspiracy theory to attack their conspiracy theory or a sign of more cover-ups.
+Facebook is an illustration of the broader problem of regulating speech on the Internet, particularly hate speech or conspiracy theories.
+The problem with conspiracy theorists is that any attempt to correct their theories by appealing to some form of contrary evidence is itself seen as confirmation and extension of that conspiracy theory, another conspiracy theory to attack their conspiracy theory, or a sign of more cover-ups.
 Is there a limit to free speech?
-The first amendment asserts that the "Congress shall make no law... abridging the freedom of speech, or of the press."
+The First Amendment asserts that the "Congress shall make no law. . . abridging the freedom of speech, or of the press."
 But the apparent absoluteness of that prohibition had long been subverted by the problematic statement by Justice Oliver Wendell Holmes in Schenck v.
 United States (1919):